Welfare Effects of Exchange Rate Controls: The case of Argentina (Pre-doctoral)

 Abstract:

-Along history, Argentina’s multiple exchange rate system has created serious economic distortions.
-The 2011-15 episode does not differ from previous experiences.
-For instance, private external assets grew 37.7% with respect to 2010 as well as dollarized deposits (75% on average) during 2011-16 while the Black Market Premium reached a peak of 60.7% in 2013.
-This paper takes a deep step and assess the effects of exchange rate controls in Argentina using a partial equilibrium model.
+Along history, multiple exchange rates led to economic distortions.
+The 2011-15 episode in Argentina does not differ from previous experiences.
+We document that a high Black Market Premium (BMP) increased deposits in foreign currecy by 75% during 2011-16.
+Similarly, private external assets grew 37.7% with respect to 2010.
+This paper assess the effects of exchange rate controls in Argentina using a partial equilibrium model.
 First, using Zellner’s Seemingly Unrelated Regression (SUR) structural approach, I calculate Argentina main import-price elasticities.
-Second, I estimate the natural rate of exchange rate of economy (NATREX) to assess the net welfare effects between the “official” and the “unified market”.
-Results indicate that the price of the official exchange should have been around 4.4 and 12 ARS units per U.S. dollar.
-Likewise, a higher volume of capital imports suggests that trade openess should also have been higher.
+Second, I estimate the natural rate of exchange rate of economy (NATREX) to assess the net welfare effects of exports and imports between the “official” and the “unified market”.
+Results indicate that the natural price of the official exchange should have been 31% higher compared to the official exchange rate (i.e. around 4.4 and 12 ARS units per U.S. dollar).
+The higher volume of capital imports suggest that trade openess should also have been higher.
 Overall, the total efficiency loss caused by exchange rate regulations was on average 4% of GDP during 2011-15 period.

 Welfare Effects of Exchange Rate Controls: Argentina 2011-2015